How To Honor Women’s History Month This March

 Equal pay

 The phrase “wage gap” generally refers to the gulf between the average pay for a male worker in the United States and the average pay for a female worker doing the same job.
-Historically, men have usually been paid much more than women for doing the same work, a situation that was not explicitly illegal until the passage of the Lilly Ledbetter Equal Pay Act in 1963.
+Historically, men have often been paid much more than women for doing the same work, a situation that was not explicitly illegal until the passage of the Lilly Ledbetter Equal Pay Act in 1963.

-According to a report published last year by the Pew Research Center, the wage gap between men and women seems not to have shifted much in the past 20 years.
-While differential pay on the basis of sex or gender is generally illegal, a number of factors may continue to contribute to this issue.
+According to a report published in 2023 by the Pew Research Center, the wage gap between men and women seems not to have shifted much in the past 20 years.
+While differential pay on the basis of sex or gender is illegal, a number of factors may continue to contribute to this issue.
 These factors may include men being more likely to receive promotions at work, jobs that historically have been held by women (like nursing) being valued less, and employers evaluating women less favorably when it comes to merit-based pay raises.

 Sexual harassment

-The #MeToo movement demonstrated that sexual harassment and assault often continue to be pervasive in our society, particularly in the workplace and on college campuses.
+The #MeToo movement demonstrated that sexual harassment and assault continue to be pervasive in our society, particularly in the workplace and on college campuses.
 Much of the trauma around experiencing sexual harassment can come from other people minimizing the situation or not believing a woman when she speaks out against a male colleague, especially one in a more powerful position.
 Educating yourself about what constitutes harassment and ways to speak up when you witness harassment can help to improve this situation.

 Domestic violence

 Emotional, physical, and sexual abuse within intimate relationships can happen to anyone, regardless of gender or sexuality.
-It can be important to note, though, that abuse usually disproportionately affects women in heterosexual partnerships.
+It can be important to note, though, that abuse disproportionately affects women in heterosexual partnerships.
 This kind of abuse can lead to women losing their agency, their financial resources, and, in some cases, even their lives.
 Understanding which behaviors are healthy and unhealthy within a relationship and how to support women in these situations can be beneficial in preventing further abuse.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.